-Collection: In 2024, the USFWS will collect fountain darters from the San Marcos River in coordination with the Spring and Fall Biomonitoring events.
+Collection: In 2025, the USFWS will collect fountain darters from the San Marcos River and the Comal River in coordination with the Spring and Fall Biomonitoring events.
 This will be more efficient than separate collection events and will reduce habitat disturbance.
 For refugia purposes, USFWS staff will retain fountain darters collected by biomonitoring staff via drop nets.
 Staff will collect fish proportionally from the three sections of the San Marcos River: 1) Upper = Spring Lake, 2) Middle = Spring Lake dam to Rio Vista dam, and 3) Lower = below Rio Vista dam to Cape's Dam.
 The USFWS will thoroughly investigate unusual mortality events.
 The USFWS will include summary reports to the EAA as part of the monthly reports.
 Collections will target sufficient fish so to account for regular, expected mortality, such that the captive population should remain at or above the target.

 Due to the detection of largemouth bass virus (LMBV) in Comal fountain darters throughout the Comal River, the USFWS will maintain all fountain darters from Comal River in quarantine facilities, in consideration of other species on the two stations.
 We have continued concern over higher mortality rates of incoming Comal fountain darters, as no root cause has been identified despite extensive testing and evaluation with the USFWS Fish Health Unit.
-Until we have a better understanding of the high mortality rates of incoming Comal fountain darters, we will conduct limited collections from the wild, unless salvage is needed.

 As part of quarantine procedures, the USFWS will send a subset of fish (maximum of 60 per river) to the Southwestern Fish Health Unit or equivalent facility for pathogen (bacteria, virus, and parasite) testing prior to incorporating collected animals into the general refugia population.

 The USFWS will follow standardized methods outlined within USFWS and AFS-FHS (2016) and AFS-FHS (2005) protocols and provide Fish Health reports to the EAA.

-Maintenance: The USFWS will monitor water quality (i.e., temperature, pH, dissolved oxygen, total dissolved gases) and record these data weekly.
+Maintenance: The USFWS will monitor water quality (i.e., temperature, pH, dissolved oxygen, total dissolved gasses) and record these data weekly.
 Staff will feed fountain darters a mix of live and frozen foods reared or purchased.
 The USFWS will rear zooplankton and amphipods in ponds and tanks for food.
 We do not generally examine food items for pathogens.
 However, if they are suspect and tested for pathogens, the USFWS will include all diagnostic results to the EAA within monthly reports.

 Propagation: The USFWS will maintain standing and refugia stocks for each river to produce captive-bred fish for research purposes, as necessary and approved.
 Staff will maintain fish by their geographical collection location.
 If reintroduction is warranted, the USFWS will communally spawn subsets from each geographical location.
-The USFWS will cull subset groups to an equal number of progeny prior to release.